PrimeTimeTran/ProfileApp/README.md

 ```

 ![pwd](./assets/images/3b.png)
-Now we've got two sibling components, interesting.
+Now we've got two `sibling` `Text` components, interesting.
 Our text is quite small.
-Also, the two pieces of information are fundamentally different.
+Also, the two pieces of text are fundamentally different in what they're displaying.
 We should treat them so.

 **C)** Change the styling of the `Text` components to reflect their purpose.